cotmattyg/jquery-historica/README.md

 ## Team

-jQuery Boilerplate was made with love by me and hopefully at some point a bunch of awesome [contributors](https://github.com/jquery-boilerplate/boilerplate/graphs/contributors).
+jQuery Boilerplate was made with love by me and hopefully at some point a bunch of awesome [contributors](https://github.com/themattyg/jquery-historica/graphs/contributors).

-## History

-Check [Releases](https://github.com/jquery-boilerplate/jquery-boilerplate/releases) for detailed changelog.